Welcome to today's edition of the Rush 24-7 podcast.

 So I study how it is people consume media and how it is they see it.

-And I'm I'm always always fascinated by it.
+And I'm always fascinated by it.

-I think, and I this is not pandering, and this is not sucking up, because I don't have to, but I've always, from day one of this program, I have always treated the audience, you.
+But I've always, from day one of this program, I have always treated the audience, you.

-Yes, you're a group, but to me I'm talking to you as one individual to another.
+Yes, you're a group, but to me, I'm talking to you as one individual to another.

 And I've always, always assumed you are all really smart.